Fort Wayne Museum of Art has served the Fort Wayne community and the northeast

 Your support of the museum helps us be a leader in the vibrant cultural life of Northeast Indiana.
 With your help, we are able to bring 35 exhibits and service to 110,000 children and adults annually.
 Consider a gift to the Fort Wayne Museum of Art through one of the opportunities below.

-Contribute to our most important campaign of the year - and help the Museum reach more people in more places than ever before!
+Contribute a tax-deductible gift to our most important campaign of the year - and help the Museum reach more people in more places than ever before!
 This is how you can help:

 The Museum serves nearly 40,000 children in grades K-12 each year.

 Nearly 2,000 families visit the Museum on Free Sundays throughout the year.

 FWMoA offers free admission--any day of the week--for military families.

 Want to contribute more?
 You're our hero!
 Give what you can, and know it will make a difference.
 Thank you!

 All donors to the 2014 Annual Appeal will be recognized on a prominent banner in the Made Rothschild Atrium at FWMoA!